NetGovern/migrations/clearswift/README.md

 If the -l option is used, it exports the aliases to map the primary SMTP address into a csv file calling the script ldap-pull.sh with credentials parsed from the backup file.
 The csv structure is: rcpt-email, primary-smtp.
+If the -l option is not used, then the aliases are exported from the backup file.

 It also exports system whitelists, internal mail servers and user whitelists.
 In the case of user whitelists, it will produce output for each alias of the domain.